 |

-Time fuzes used combustion (gunpowder), clockwork (MT) or VT mechanisms to measure the time from when they were fired until they were to initiate the shell in the air.
+Time fuzes used combustion (gunpowder, officially called 'igniferous') or clockwork (MT) to measure the time from when they were fired until they were to initiate the shell in the air.
 This period was called the 'fuze length'.
-Combustion and MT fuzes had to have the required length set on them before being fired.
+Time fuzes had to have the required accurate length set on them before being fired.
 For most UK fuzes this length used an arbitrary time scale, not seconds.
 More details in 'Ammunition'. |

 |